 Modern medicine sees human functionality at par with a machine.
 By breaking the body down to its chemical components, we can figure out function and behavior.
-Disease comes from an intruder, a mutation or pathological microorganism, which can be fought with chemical or surgical countermeasures.
+The disease comes from an intruder, a mutation or pathological microorganism, which can be fought with chemical or surgical countermeasures.

 Energy practitioners believe that matter and behavior is a manifestation of energy flow.
-Disease is about hindering the flow.
+The disease is about hindering the flow.

 Today, this conceptual divide is stronger than ever between modern medicine and energy medicine.
 One seeks to eliminate symptoms and the other in order to deal with the energetic causes.